 Option 2: Sign Up With an Ad Network

 An ad network provides advertisers with a marketplace of publishers who are willing to promote the advertiser’s goods or services on their own websites and marketing channels.
 Think of an ad network as the middle-man that connects advertisers with publishers.
 Advertisers are able to easily reach a large audience, while publishers are able to find affiliate programs that are suitable for their traffic types through an ad network.
 Ad networks oversee these relationships and take on the role of management.
 The more costly option, joining an ad network grants advertisers a hands-off way of promoting their product or service through a wide variety of publisher channels.

-Many words are interchangeable or loosely defined in the performance marketing space.
+Many words are interchangeable or loosely defined in the performance marketing and affiliate program space.
 Before diving into the pros and cons of joining an ad network or purchasing a tracking platform, we’ll first define key industry terms:

 - Performance Marketing Tracking Platform (also known as a tracking solution or tracking software): Software that empowers businesses to track and manage their publisher relations and marketing efforts directly under one dashboard.